movementlabsxyz/movement/protocol-units/settlement/mcr/contracts/README.md

-# MRC - L1 contract
+# MCR - L1 contract

 This directory contains the implementation of the MRC settlement smart contract.
 To test the contract, run: